-College Employees have forty-five (45) working days from the last alleged incident of sexual harassment to make a Complaint hereunder.
-Students have forty-five (45) working days from the last alleged incident of sexual harassment or forty-five (45) working days from the last official date to submit grades to the Registrar to make a Complaint hereunder.

-The Time Limitation (for Employees and Students) is deemed tolled (suspended) on the first day the Complainant speaks to any of the individuals listed in this Policy under II-A for five (5) working days.
-After that the forty-five (45) day time limit commences to run again except when the Complainant is obtaining on-going counseling from a DC.
-When the Complainant is receiving on-going counseling from a DC, the Time Limitation to institute a Complaint under Part III is tolled (suspended) for ten (10) working days from the date the Complainant first reported the incident to the DC and then commences to run again.
+- 1. Employee-Complainants have forty-five (45) business days from the last alleged incident of sexual harassment to make a Complaint hereunder.
+Student-Complainants have forty-five (45) business days from the last alleged incident of sexual harassment or forty-five (45) business days from the last official date to submit grades to the Registrar to make a Complaint hereunder. - 2.
+The Time Limitation (for Employees and Students) is deemed tolled (suspended) on the first day the Complainant speaks to any of the individuals listed in this Policy under II(A) for five (5) business days.
+After that the forty-five (45) business day time limit commences to run again except when the Complainant is obtaining on-going counseling from a DC.
+When the Complainant is receiving on-going counseling from a DC, the Time Limitation to institute a Complaint under Part IV ("Complaint and Resolution Procedures") is tolled (suspended) for ten (10) business days from the date the Complainant first reported the incident to the DC and then commences to run again.